3.10 Provisions, Contingent Liabilities and Contingent Assets

 The share options outstanding account is used to record the fair value of equity-settled, share-based payment transactions with employees.
 The amounts recorded in share options outstanding account are transferred to securities premium, upon exercise of stock options, and transferred to general reserve on account of stock options not exercised by employees.

-(i) Foreign currency term loans as on 31 March 2024, amounting to ' 4500.01 lakhs were secured by a charge on immovable & movable properties including movable machinery, spares, tools & accessories, ranking pari passu inter-se.
-The term loans were drawn in different tranches over the period and were originally payable across 16 equal quarterly instalments starting from May 2020 till February 2025 as mentioned in the table below:
+(a) Foreign currency term loans as on 31 March 2025, amounting to ' 5000.00 lakhs were secured by a charge on immovable & movable properties including movable machinery, spares, tools & accessories, ranking pari passu inter-se.
+The term loans were drawn in different tranches over the period and were originally payable across 18 equal quarterly instalments starting from Oct 2025 till Jan 2030 as mentioned in the table below:

 (a) Disaggregate revenue information

-(b) In case of Domestic Sales, payment terms range from 60 days to 100 days based on geography and customers.
-In case of Export Sales these are either against documents at sight, documents against acceptance or letters of credit - 60 days to 90 days.
+(b) In case of Domestic Sales, payment terms ranges from 60 days to 100 days based on geography and customers.
+In case of Export Sales, these are either against documents at sight, documents against acceptance or letters of credit - 60 days to 90 days.
 There is no significant financing component in any transaction with the customers.

 (c) The Company does not provide performance warranty for products, therefore there is no liability towards performance warranty.